Finding The Funniest NFL Signs

 Thanks in large part to franchise quarterback Matthew Stafford, the Lions have clawed their way out of the bitter pits of despair.
 That doesn’t mean they can’t still poke some fun at the Browns for being the first to do the only thing the Factory of Sadness does best – lose like it’s going out of style.

-After Brady’s infamous Deflategate scandal, fans from essentially every team around the league finally had some solid ammunition to use, especially the Indianapolis Colts who were on the wrong end of TB12’s underinflated balls.
+After Brady’s infamous Deflategate scandal, fans from pretty much every team around the league finally had some solid ammunition to put the Evil Empire on blast, especially the Indianapolis Colts who were on the wrong end of TB12’s underinflated balls.
+(No pun intended.
+Yikes.)

-As for the fans who took advantage of their tunnel seats, well played.
+As for the Indy fans who took advantage of their tunnel seats, well played.

-When trying again repeatedly doesn’t work, it’s time for another approach.
+When repeatedly trying again for years and years doesn’t work, it’s time for a completely new approach.

 Bring on the college teams, baby.

-Even the thought of Cleveland actually taking the field to face NCAA powerhouse Alabama Crimson Tide is as hilarious as it is depressing.
+Just the thought of Cleveland fans roaring as the Browns actually take the field to face the NCAA powerhouse Alabama Crimson Tide is every bit as hilarious as it is depressing.